Access Control

 View Delegation

-Tables with restricted access may be used with greater access through the creation of a view.
-When a user with SELECT access to a table creates a view, then that user automatically becomes owner of the new object.
-They now have the ability to query and alter settings or data as desired.
-However, changes made to the view will not affect the original table.
+View delegation means that tables with restricted access may be shared with other Dremio users through the creation of views.
+When a user with SELECT access to a table creates a view, that user automatically becomes the owner of the new view.

-Upon creating the view, the same rules of ownership as described above apply.
+Upon creating the view, the same rules of ownership apply to the view.
 The owner or delegation identity does not change when a view is edited or queried, but must be manually changed via the GRANT TO USER or GRANT TO ROLE commands.
-To identify the owner of a view, query the sys.views
+To identify the owner of a view, query the sys.views table.

 The shared view still selects from the underlying dataset using the view owner's permissions at the time of the view's last modification, even if the end user querying the view lacks privileges to modify the underlying table.
 This applies to each table on the data graph and chain of datasets.